Skip to main content

 Services / Automation & Control

-Automation & Control Mackay
+Automation & Control Queensland

-Control System Upgrades - Mackay & Central Queensland
+Control System Upgrades - Queensland

 Old system out, new system running - within your outage window.

-Beetle Engineering plans and executes control system upgrades for industrial facilities across Central Queensland.
+Beetle Engineering plans and executes control system upgrades for industrial facilities across Queensland.
 From legacy PLC migrations to full control system replacements, we manage the engineering, documentation and cutover so the process restarts on schedule.

 Control System Upgrades